 Mr. Fairlie was the co-founder and musical director of the Larimer Youth Festival Orchestra in Ft.
 Collins, Colorado (now the Youth Orchestra of the Rockies) and was the musical director and conductor of that organization for five seasons.
 Mr. Fairlie has also guest conducted the Youth Orchestra of the Rockies and conducted the Louisiana All-State Orchestra in November 2007.
 He has guest conducted professional orchestras in Ft.
 Collins, Colorado and four separate concerts with the Lake Charles Symphony in Louisiana.
 He founded the Temple Jazz Orchestra in 1990 and the Temple Jazz Festival in 1991.

-Mr Fairlie is also the Director of the Division of Fine Arts at Temple College where he has been employed since 1990.
-Mr. Fairlie won NISOD Excellence Awards in 2012 and 2013 and he received Temple College’s Clausia and W.T.
-Barnhart Outstanding Teacher of the Year Award in 2013.
+Mr. Fairlie recently retired as the Director of the Division of Fine Arts at Temple College where he had been employed since 1990.

 Mr. Fairlie and his wife, Mary, have resided in Temple since 1990 but also have a home in Ohio.